Common Legal and Benefits Issues After a Disaster Like Flooding

 Need help cleaning out your home?
 Your community may have volunteers who will help, or call the Crisis Cleanup hotline to ask for help: 802-242-2054.

-Here’s some general legal and benefits advice after a disaster:
+Here’s some general legal and benefits information for after a disaster:

 On this page we list benefits, recovery programs and common legal problems that can come up after a flooding disaster in Vermont with links to information and help.
 Much of the information below is related to the July 2023 federally declared flooding disaster.
+But it should also be helpful for those impacted by flooding in 2024.
 If you live in Vermont and your problem is due to the July 2023 flooding disaster, call 1-800-889-2047 and press option 4 for our flood-related hotline.
 Also read the helpful information below.

 Do you still need help with rent after the July 2023 floods?
 Text description follows image